 Check Criterion for accomplishment Result synthesized from questionnaires Status - Yes/No/On- going implementation Comment due time for the final recipients 1 is "never available in due time" and 5 is "always available in due time") 7.
 Data security 7.1.
 Only authenticated users are allowed to access non-public data or to modify data No anonymous users may access non-public data or modify data 93.80% of "yes" answers Yes The result is good enough from the statistical point of view and it should be correlated with the knowledge gathered from documentation and interviews.
 7.2.
 Each user is limited to a specific set of access rights, for specific sections of the system All users are restricted by specific access rights 90.60% of "yes" answers Yes The result is good enough from the statistical point of view and it should be correlated with the knowledge gathered from documentation and interviews.
 7.3.
 Communication channels used for exchanging sensitive data (e.g. personal data, financial data etc.) between various parts of the system are protected All sensitive communication channels are protected 87.50% of "yes" answers Yes The result is good enough from the statistical point of view and it should be correlated with the knowledge gathered from documentation and interviews.
 8. System stability 8.1.
-Average downtime of the system Less than 2 hours 8.75 hours/month No The result is an absolute number and it should be in a month regarded with a big margin of tolerance.
+Average downtime of the system in a month Less than 2 hours 8.75 hours/month No The result is an absolute number and it should be regarded with a big margin of tolerance.
 8.2.
-Frequency of major failures of the system (requiring the intervention of administrators for restoring the system) Average value of at least 4 (on a scale from 1 to 5, where 1 is "very frequently" and 5 is "never") 4.28 Yes 8.3.
-Frequency of significant malfunctions impeding the proper use of the system Average value of at least 4 (on a scale from 1 to 5, where 1 is "very frequently" and 5 is "never") 3.43 No 9.
+Frequency of major failures of the system (requiring the intervention of administrators for restoring the Average value of at least 4 (on a scale from 1 to 5, where 1 is "very frequently" and 5 is "never") 4.28 Yes system) Average value of at least 4 0.40 No 8.3.
+Frequency of significant malfunctions impeding the proper (on a scale from 1 to 5, where 1 is "very frequently" and 5 is 3.43 140 use of the system "never") 9.
 Technology

-Check Criterion for Result synthesized Status - Yes/No/On- Comment accomplishment from questionnaires going implementation 9.1.
-Hardware Descriptive Servers hosted d in a specialised data-ce entre, compliant with current security standards. o. i. i laidwaio Resources in the central node are exceeding the current needs and they can be expanded easily.
+Check Criterion for accomplishment Result synthesized from questionnaires Status - Yes/No/On- going implementation Comment 0.4.111 Descriptive Servers hoster entre, compliant with current security standards.
+9.1.
+Hardware Boompavo Resources in the central node are exceeding the current needs and they can be expanded easily.
 Access is restricted within a dedicated private network available across all participant institutions.
 9.2.
-Software Descriptive Web-based system S.Z.
-Goltward Built on Java and Oracle databases 9.3.
+Software Descriptive Web-based system 3.2.
+Goltware Built on Java and Oracle databases 9.3.
 Special characteristics (e.g. no Descriptive Servers are hosted in a virtualised environment, allowing for easy scalability. single point of failure, virtualisation)